murali2601/Deepin-OS-Mac-OS-like-Interface/README.md

 ## Note

-If you have RAM more than 2 GB go with lingmo OS which is also a free linux distro ehich exactly looks and feels like Mac Os
+If you have RAM more than 2 GB go with - [Lingmo OS](https://www.lingmo.org/en/downloads) which is also a free linux distro ehich exactly looks and feels like Mac OS